P2SAMAPA/P2-ETF-MOMENTUM-MAXIMA/README.md

 microstructure differs from futures — creation/redemption arbitrage, tracking error, and liquidity differences mean the exact Φ values may not transfer directly.
 The mappings are economically motivated approximations.

+**Data Latency:** The daily update runs at 22:30 UTC (5:30 PM EST) after market close.
+FRED T-bill data may lag by 1 business day; the system forward-fills the last available rate.

 **All backtests are in-sample.** The paper's R² ≈ 0.57 is itself an in-sample conditional variance decomposition of momentum acceleration, not